PixelOS-AOSP/official_devices/API/instructions/pipa.md

 - Click "Yes" after completion to reboot to recovery again.
 - Flash the Firmware zip through ADB sideload  by running `adb sideload <path/to/firmware.zip>` in terminal
 - Reboot and voila!

+# Keep in mind
+ Just in case if you experience black screen and unable to boot to recovery or system, reboot to bootloader and flash MIUI 14 Global Fastboot ROM to recover and you can proceed to flash PixelOS.